MilesFarber/Windows10SuperCharger/README.md

 * App Installer MUST be up to date from the Microsoft Store, and Windows 10 is updated to at least 20H2.
 This is required because this script uses Winget to automatically install .NET, VCRedist and other important runtimes required to run most programs.
 (Fix coming soon.)
 * Standard password login MUST be enabled and you must have logged in with your standard password at least once, this is required to fix SAMBA.
 This won't be automated for security reasons.
 * Focus Assist, Sleep, and Storage Sense MUST be turned off.
 This cannot be automated because the only way to do that is to use a keyboard macro, and the location of focus assist may change between Windows versions.
 * Your PC MUST be renamed properly.
-(Fix coming soon.)
+This is required to fix SAMBA.
+This cannot be automated because YOU have to choose what to name your PC, and it's good practice to not give it the same name as another PC in your household.

 If everything is ready, simply download the .PS1 file, place it on your desktop (or any folder that doesn't require admin permissions), and run it.
 It can take between 10 to 60 minutes depending on your storage speed, internet connection speed, or processor speed.